 With the institutional support of my department and university, the scientific capacity I have gained during the early stages of my career places me in an ideal position to leverage the resources of an ERC Starting grant to lead a dynamic research team.
 I have developed original instructional material for five new courses, including a course for outstanding undergraduates in which I have served as the primary adviser for students in their preparation for and transition to graduate-level research.
 I have also worked closely with senior colleagues to advance grant application training for faculty and graduate students.
-My scientific and professional development contributions to the BGU and Israeli political science communities led to my selection by the Israeli Academy of Sciences and Humanities as a member of the prestigious Young Scholars Forum in 2018-2019, and my rapid promotions.
-This track record demonstrates that I submit this ERC Starting grant at an ideal juncture in which I am well-positioned to lead an ambitious multi-year project to advance ground-breaking research on political participation and representational outcomes—arguably one of the most important contemporary topics in social science research.
+My scientific and professional development contributions to the BGU and Israeli political science communities led to my selection by the Israeli Academy of Sciences and Humanities as a member of the prestigious Young Scholars Forum in 2018–2019 and to my rapid promotions.
+This track record demonstrates that I submit this ERC Starting grant at an ideal juncture in my academic development.
+I am well-positioned to lead an ambitious multi-year project to advance ground-breaking research on political participation and representational outcomes—arguably one of the most important contemporary topics in social science research.